 UCSF School of Medicine and UCSF Benioff Children's Hospitals

-The Division of Critical Care Medicine in the Department of Pediatrics at the University of California, San Francisco is recruiting for the next Medical Director of the Pediatric ICU at the Benioff Children's Hospital, Mission Bay Campus, located in San Francisco.
-Appointments will be made at the Associate or Full rank of the Clinical X or Health Sciences (HS) Clinical Series.
+The Division of Oncology in the Department of Pediatrics at the University of California, San Francisco, and UCSF Benioff Children's Hospitals are recruiting for faculty members at the Instructor, Assistant, Associate, or Full ranks in the Adjunct, Health Sciences (HS) Clinical, Clinical X, and In Residence faculty series.
 Academic rank is commensurate with experience.

-Preferred candidates will display a strong academic background and interest in pursuing a career in clinical research and teaching.
+Preferred qualifications include a strong academic background and interest in pursuing a career in clinical or basic research and teaching.

 The University of California San Francisco (UCSF) is one of the top biomedical research institutions in the nation.
 For the 15th year in a row, UCSF garnered the top spot among public institutions in funding from the National Institutes of Health (NIH) in 2021.
 The Department's clinical enterprise is based at UCSF Benioff Children's Hospital San Francisco, UCSF Benioff Children's Hospital Oakland, Mount Zion, Zuckerberg San Francisco General, and at a number of outreach clinics throughout Northern California, providing the Department with an unsurpassed opportunity to meet the needs of infants, children, and young adults throughout the Bay Area.
 In 2021, UCSF Benioff Children's Hospitals ranked in all 10 children's specialties in U.S. News and World Report.
 Nestled in a dynamic and unique geography distinguished by unprecedented innovations in technology, UCSF and the Department of Pediatrics are able to bring research and industry together to advance health.

-Interested candidates can apply online at https://aprecruit.ucsf.edu/JPF03957 with a cover letter, curriculum vitae, statement of contributions to diversity, statement of teaching/research accomplishments, and contact information for three references.
-Applicant materials must list current qualifications upon submission.
-The selected candidate must meet all of the qualifications at the time of application.
+Interested candidates can apply online at https://aprecruit.ucsf.edu/JPF04172 with a cover letter, curriculum vitae, statement of contributions to diversity, and contact information for three references.
+Applicant materials must list current and/or pending qualifications upon submission.
+Candidate must meet all of the qualifications at the time of appointment.

 For more information contact: